 The professionals that were a part of this 40-year history viewed themselves as creating and implementing a series of common big and bold visions.
 A comment often repeated was that any staff member of one of the organizations could just as easily have been hired to be a staff member of one of the others.
 Their values aligned.
 The people cared about the success of the other organization as well as their own, because they were focused on the larger vision of serving philanthropy in the state – not on having their own organization “win.”

-Video: Watch leaders discuss “playing well with others.”
+Video: Leaders discuss “playing well with others.”

 The Council of Michigan Foundations was launched in response to public policy.
 The Michigan Nonprofit Association began as a place to develop a common voice for a very disparate nonprofit sector.
 The Michigan Community Service Commission is a state appointed agency funding private voluntary activity.
 The Dorothy A. Johnson Center for Philanthropy started as a place to transmit the traditions of giving and serving, and provides reliable, unbiased data for public policy decision making.